 Rights of employees: The Company respects its employees' legal rights according to the Labor Protection Act and related laws.
 It ensures fair and equal treatment for all employees regardless of their ranks, nationalities, religious beliefs, and gender.
 Employees are entitled to benefits according to their positions without discrimination.
 For transparency and fairness in employees' promotions and pay raises, the Company has established a committee comprising of Management of different departments.
 To support its growth, the Company encourages its employees' knowledge and skill development through in-house and outside training.
 Provident fund has been set for corporate employees' security.
-The Company upholds Thai Labor Standard 8001-2546 on human rights and social responsibility.
-It was given full and highest accreditation by the Department of Labor Protection and Welfare, Ministry of Labor, with the Thai Labor Standard (TLS: 8001-2546).
+The Company upholds Thai Labor Standard (TLS 8001-2553) on human rights and social responsibility.
+It was given full and highest accreditation by the Department of Labor Protection and Welfare, Ministry of Labor, with the Thai Labor Standard (TLS: 8001-2553) for seven consecutive year.